It was an uncertain, dangerous time where people shot from the hip and gambled their way to success… much like SEO today.

 - The rules are unwritten.
 Google rolls out Panda and Penguin updates, unannounced, at a rate of it’s choosing.
 It’s not a bad approach from a user standpoint because it ensures they have the best access to accurate information.
 But for website owners, trying to follow the rules of search engines is like walking through a rowdy saloon hoping that no one shoots.

 - You never really know what’s around the corner.
 On search engines, Page 1 results can differ for people just 5 miles away from each other.
 The intent of this approach is to customize results for every individual.
 However, it dilutes the effect of organic SEO strategies, especially for service companies covering a wide geographic landscape.
 It’s like hoping the good guys see your white flag waving when you’re stopped in a covered wagon on the road to Durango.

 - You have to watch your back.
 When the rules are unwritten, it’s hard to follow them.
-Even the most honest, experienced SEO professional can be challenged and surprised by SEO penalties.
+Even the most honest, experienced SEO cotent writers and professionals can be challenged and surprised by SEO penalties.
 With manual penalties, you’ll probably be told.
-But algorithmic penalties may take even the most experienced SEO professionals by surprise.
+But algorithmic penalties may take even the most talented SEO experts by surprise.